 |Ruined by mud and water, Cristina's car waits to be towed away|

-A week after the storms, Cristina found herself sleeping on the floor of a friend's apartment with her husband and son.
-In the past week, she'd watched the rising floodwaters claim first her car, then her apartment and almost everything in it.
-She and her family had left their neighborhood on a boat piloted by a big-hearted neighbor.
+A week after the storm, Cristina found herself sleeping on the floor of a friend's apartment with her husband and son.
+In the past week, she'd watched the rising floodwaters claim first her car, then their apartment and almost everything in it.
+She and her family had left their neighborhood on a boat piloted by three community-minded rescuers from San Antonio.

 And now here she was, lying on the floor of her friend's small apartment in the darkness, wondering what would happen next - feeling lost, and grateful, at the same time.

 But Cristina had a support system standing ready to help her.

 “Literacy Advance was the first one to call me, and to help me.
 I didn’t know where to go to get food for my family, or uniforms for my son.
 You were there for me.
 I will never forget that.”

 Through Literacy Advance Transition services, Cristina was quickly linked to practical help.
 She took home food, clothes, and school supplies, all ready for her because of generous donations to our students in the aftermath of the storm, from people like you.
 We referred her to Memorial Assistance Ministries (MAM) for further recovery resources and help finding permanent housing.

 And Cristina was one of the first students back in her Saturday English class when Literacy Advance finally re-opened, two weeks after the storms.

 "Coming to my class was good for me.
 It made me feel I was slowly getting back to a normal life, and my mind was occupied with good things in class.
 What happened to me and my family wasn’t easy."